Roots of Empathy

 Roots of Empathy (ROE) is an evidence-based classroom program that started in Toronto, Canada.
 The program consists of guided observations of an infant's development and emotions by elementary school children.
 The project began in 1996, and was established by Mary Gordon, a Canadian social entrepreneur and educator.
-The project has since expanded to 11 different countries.
+The project has since expanded to 11 countries.

 Method

 The program consists of weekly classes with a Roots of Empathy instructor throughout the school year.
 The program consists of a classroom visit from a neighbourhood baby and parent every three weeks.
 The curriculum is divided into nine themes, with three classroom visits supporting each theme (a pre-family visit, family visit and post-family visit) for a total of 27 classes.
 Each of the nine themes is further broken down into four age ranges in primary schools.

 Babies are between two and four months old at the beginning of the program.

 The children are sat around the parent, baby and instructor.
 The baby's development and growth, along with the verbal and non-verbal interactions between the parent and the baby, are observed.
 Students are asked to complete both classroom curriculum tasks, such as measuring the height and weight of the baby and reading with the baby, and tasks designed to improve emotional intelligence, such as reflecting on their feelings about the interactions and on their classmates' displays of emotions.